Root Canals, Implants, & Extractions

 Are there other options to root canal treatments?

-Currently, the only options to root canal treatment, when indicated, are extractions or implants.
-Extracted teeth can be replaced with a cemented bridge or a removable partial denture.
+Currently, the only options to root canal treatment, when indicated, are extractions.
+Extracted teeth can be replaced with a cemented bridge, a removable partial denture or an implant.
 Implants can be restored with a crown, or in the case of multiple teeth with a bridge.
 Each of these procedures has advantages and dis-advantages.